-- Develop your own musical leadership skills in a safe and supportive environment.
+- Develop your own musical leadership skills a safe and supportive environment

-- Learn about some of the challenging circumstances that young people may face, how they impact young people and how, through music, we can reach out to them in positive ways.
+- Learn about some of the challenging circumstances that young people may face, how they impact on young people and how through music we can reach out to them in positive ways

 This course is the second part in our Community Music Practice series.
-Prior to this, we are offering Community Music Practice: Working with Disabled People and Young People with Special Educational Needs, which you may wish to take.
+Prior this, we are offering Community Music Practice: Working with Disabled People and Young People with Special Educational Needs which you may wish to take.

 We are committed to providing reasonable teaching adjustments for students with disabilities that may impact on their learning experience.
 Please be advised that in order to provide an assessment and plan appropriate support we require as much notice as possible and, in some circumstances, up to 3 months.
 If you are planning to book, or have already booked, onto a short course please contact Goldsmiths Disability Team (firstname.lastname@example.org) at your earliest convenience.

 Please note that our short courses sell-out quickly, so early booking is advisable.

 If you have any questions about this course please contact stacs (@gold.ac.uk) .

 For information on our upcoming short courses please sign up to our mailing list.